 Before You Arrive

-It is possible we will contact patients (i.e. immunosuppressed) who are coming for routine care (i.e. follow-up visits) and offer alternative evaluation.
-Options could include telephone consultation or alternate dates.
-Please call or send a MyChart message to your clinic to discuss the need for you to attend your scheduled appointment(s).
+It is possible we will contact patients (i.e. immunosuppressed) who are coming for routine care (i.e. follow-up visits).
+If you are coming for routine care and have concerns, you can call or send a MyChart message to your clinic to discuss if there are any alternate options such as a video visit through CareAnywhere.

 When You Arrive

-We are screening all patients, visitors and staff for symptoms, and your temperature will be taken.
+We are screening all patients, visitors and staff for symptoms, your temperature will be taken with a no-touch thermometer and you will be required to wear a face covering in our facilities.
+If you do not have a face covering, we will provide one to you.
 View Symptoms and Care

 Guidelines on Visitors and Patient Events

 UW Health is starting to cautiously relax its visitor guidelines at University Hospital, UW Health at The American Center, UW Health Rehabilitation Hospital and all of our ambulatory locations by allowing one visitor per adult patient.

 To help protect the health and safety of our patients, visitors and care providers, it is important to follow the hospital rules and regulations and comply with requests from the care team and staff.
 Thank you for your cooperation and understanding.
 View the latest patient and visitor guidelines

 Several events, classes, support groups and programs have been canceled or postponed, including:

 - Gilda’s Club Madison, a cancer support nonprofit, has suspended in-person programs but will provide Support Groups (weekly and monthly), educational programming, and relaxation and guided imagery exercises virtually via Zoom, a HIPAA-compliant web/teleconferencing program. for more information visit gildasclubmadison.org or email email@example.com